Warragai Creek, New South Wales

-Warragai Creek is a locality between the towns of Casino and Grafton on the Summerland Way in northern New South Wales, Australia.
-The North Coast railway passes nearby, and a now-closed railway station was provided where the Warragai Road crosses the railway from 1905.
+Warragai Creek is a locality in the Clarence Valley, between the towns of Casino and Grafton on the Summerland Way, in the northern-eastern region of New South Wales, Australia.
+According to the 2021 census, Warragai Creek had a population of 84 people.

+The North Coast railway passes through the area, with the now-closed Warragai Creek station opened in 1905, and the Kyarran Loop open from 1926 to 1975.